 The school’s admissions policy is inclusive and places are offered to applicants irrespective of sex, religion, ethnicity or country of origin, disability or academic ability.

-All parts of the building are accessible to wheelchair users.
+All parts of the main building are accessible to wheelchair users.
 There are disabled toilets in the main building and in the new classroom block and we provide disabled parking close to the main entrance.
 Our Accessibility Plan is reviewed annually and, where a specific need arises, plans will be made to address any particular needs as appropriate.

 Ours is an inclusive school where all children, including those with disabilities, are involved in every aspect of school life both inside and outside of the classroom.
 Wherever possible, specialist knowledge and/or equipment will be obtained to support children.
 We will seek support from Specialist Services to ensure that all disabled children are correctly catered for.
 This will all be monitored by our Special Educational Needs Co-ordinator (SENCO), Mrs Nadia Holt-Jackson.